-Fixed and variable compensation
+Fixed and variable remuneration

-Pursuant to Section 6(1) InstitutsVergV, there must be a reasonable balance of variable and fixed remuneration.
-The balance is deemed reasonable on the one hand if the employee is not significantly dependent on the variable remuneration and on the other if the variable remuneration can also offer effective performance incentives.
+In accordance with Section 6 (1) InstitutsVergV, variable and fixed remuneration must relate to one another at an appropriate ratio.
+The ratio is appropriate if, on the one hand, the employee is not significantly dependent on the variable remuneration and if, on the other hand, the variable remuneration represents an effective incentive.

-The most relevant form of variable remuneration at Berenberg is the payment of bonuses.
-Within the context of a sustainable corporate and/or group strategy, bonuses are calculated taking into account both the opportunities and risks of the operating activities of the individual business units and subsidiaries as well as the protection of customer interests.
+The most relevant variable remuneration at Berenberg is the bonus payment.
+In determining the amount of the bonus payment, due consideration is given to both the opportunities and the risks of the business activity of the individual business units and subsidiaries, as well as the protection of clients' interests.

-To determine the amount of the bonus, the individual performance of the employee in quantitative and qualitative terms (particularly in areas directly affecting consumer interests according to Section 5(1) 3.
-InstitutsVergV) and the success of the business unit and the bank as a whole are taken into account.
-Qualitative elements are, for example, customer satisfaction, compliance with internal guidelines, assumption of additional tasks/responsibilities (e.g. including in projects), qualitative personal contribution to the success of the team or department and innovative efforts/quality improvements.
-These elements only serve as a guideline, however, as there is no formula for calculating bonuses.
+The quantitative and qualitative individual performance of the employee (in accordance with Section 5 (1) 3 InstitutsVergV, particularly when consumers' interests are directly affected) and the success of the business unit and the overall bank are considered in determining the amount of the bonus.
+Qualitative factors include, but are not limited to customer satisfaction, consideration of sustainability factors, compliance with internal regulations, the assumption of additional tasks or responsibilities (e.g. also in projects), the qualitative personal contribution to the success of the team or department, and innovation initiatives and/or quality improvements.
+However, these factors are only guidelines because there is no single formula according to which the bonus is measured.